 Do you know the key determinants of parallel trade?

-By Gary Johnson, expert-trainer of the Value Pricing for Market Access - The Fundamentals course.
+By Gary Johnson, expert-trainer of the Value Pricing for Market Access - The Essentials course.

 Parallel trade is the trade organised by distributors between countries: they purchase a pharma brand in country A and sell it in country B at a higher price.
 This is obviously only a lucrative business for the distributors when the price difference between those two countries is high.